iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > We r so Greatfull for the NHS AS IF IT WASN'T FOR THEM AN CARRIERS AND THE ONES WE DONT TALK ABOUT THEY ALL R AMAZING AN US THE GRAYS MUST BE SPEAKING FOR MILLIONS 💓💓 WE THANK U SO MUCH AN THEN SOME FOR EVER IN YOUR DEBTS XXXX<br> :date: __2021-03-23 16:35:15__

 > Excellent<br> :date: __2021-03-23 13:19:09__

-> If people are putting in positive results, then why are they out and not self isolated at home?
-If my app says I've been in close contact then the person who put there positive results in are out and about.
-Not the apps fault that's why I gave it 5* people just don't care they can potentially kill another person....<br> :date: __2021-03-22 04:08:30__